Mono Basin Clearinghouse

 COMPUTER GLITCHES

-Click here for the last month of Northern District Daily Reports, which show preliminary correct figures for most of the stations above at approximately 8 AM (updated only on weekdays).
+Click here for the last 3 months of Northern District Daily Reports, which show preliminary correct figures for most of the stations above (updated only on weekdays).
+Readings are approximately 7 AM, except Grant Reservoir level and storage are at midnight, and the following stations are previous day 24 hour average daily flows: Rush at Damsite,